aminya/jsdoc2flow/README.md

 function getResult(count: number): Result {}
 ```

-## Inspiration

-This is inspired by [flow-jsdoc](https://github.com/Kegsay/flow-jsdoc), but is a totally separate implementation of the same idea.
-This uses the [Espree](https://github.com/eslint/espree) parser instead and implements some of the things flow-jsdoc is missing.

 # Usage

 Note that you still need to add `// @flow` yourself to the top of the files to be checked by Flow.